MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

     }
     ```

-1. Materialized views that join with a dimension table. :
+1. Materialized views that join with a dimension table:

     <!-- csl -->
     ```